chadmadna/loan-service/README.md

 ## Quickstart
 - Download Go deps and other dependencies `make dep` and `make setup`
 - Fill in `.env` by copying from defaults `env.sample`
-- Register additional users (borrowers and investors) `make register-user`
-- Run in dev mode on Docker with hot reload `make run-dev`
+- Run on Docker with hot reload `make run`
-- Run service as multi-container with docker-compose.yml `make run`
+- Check `database/seed.db` and verify initial data for seeding (uncomment if needed)
 - Seed database with initial data once database is up `make seed-db`
-- App runs on `localhost:8080` by default, with Postgres in `localhost:5432`
+- App runs on `localhost:8080` by default, with Postgres in `localhost:5555`
 - Test by running test database `make run-test-db` in one terminal, and running `make test` in another terminal

 ## Definition